-Continue to advance strategies to Acceptance by building understa implementing of, foundational pr support an understanding and er Indigenous worldviews for optin success.
-Continue to develop collective ca incorporate Instructional Practic traditional teachings and weave to of knowing into curriculum for th learner. nding of, and ractices that nbracing of num student pacity to es that honour foundational ways Nations, I Increase i average f on Grade Métis, an Increase i and Inuit years of e cal RRST (Reading Reapercentage of students who are grade level GRADE (Literacy astudents who are goin the areas of L Comprehension.
-GB+ & DRA (Liter percentage of students who are goin the areas of L Comprehension.
-GB+ & DRA (Liter percentage of students who see of students who see Number, Patterns Probability.
-Evidence of tools advancing FSD Fir Evidence of advant referenced in the Evidence of Prince and provides assut growth and achie o professio Assessment in English): Increase in percentage of at or above grade level expectations in Grades 2 - Listening Comprehension, Vocabulary and Written acy Assessments in French): Increase in idents who are at or above grade level expectations he areas of word recognition and reading ssment in English & French): Increase in percentage scored 50% or more in Grades 2-10 in the areas of a and Relations, Shape and Space, and Statistics and , services and strategies that demonstrate rst Nations, Métis, and Inuit learner success. ncing reconciliation through the Calls to Action as Quality Standards for Alberta Educators.
-Eiples and Practices that tell the story of learning urance of continuous improvement and student vement. nal learning evidence n evidence Goal 4 Outcomes Indicators Desired Result Measurable statements of what Indicators of achieving outcomes.
+Continue to advance strategies to Acceptance by building understa implementing of, foundational prisupport an understanding and er Indigenous worldviews for optimisuccess.
+Continue to develop collective calincorporate Instructional Practice traditional teachings and weave to of knowing into curriculum for the learner. nding of, and ractices that mbracing of num student pacity to res that honour foundational ways Nations, Increase average for on Grade Métis, and Increase and Inuit years of each of the second seco Assessment in English): Increase in percentage of at or above grade level expectations in Grades 2 - Listening Comprehension, Vocabulary and Written acy Assessments in French): Increase in idents who are at or above grade level expectations he areas of word recognition and reading ssment in English & French): Increase in percentage scored 50% or more in Grades 2-10 in the areas of s and Relations, Shape and Space, and Statistics and , services and strategies that demonstrate rst Nations, Métis, and Inuit learner success. ncing reconciliation through the Calls to Action as Quality Standards for Alberta Educators.
+Ciples and Practices that tell the story of learning urance of continuous improvement and student evement. nal learning evidence n evidence Goal 4 Outcomes -SD seeks to achieve.
+Indicators Desired Result Measurable statements of what F. Indicators of achieving outcomes.